 Please note the physical manipulation of materials may require hand dexterity and may not be suitable for all.
 Please reach out if you have any questions or concerns by emailing program@pathwithart.org.
 We want to support you in your access needs.

-Courtesy of Salvador Dali
+Courtesy of Rachael Androski

 Online